robertu94/robertu94.github.io/content/learning/experiments.markdown

 ---
 layout: post
-title:  “Suggestions for the Design of Computational Experiments”
+title:  "Suggestions for the Design of Computational Experiments"
 date:   2022-10-18 08:00:00 -0500
 tags:
 - Learning to Learn